jedisct1/libsodium-doc/internals/README.md

 Examples include:

-* Sensitive data are wiped from memory.
-This can represent gigabytes of memory to go through for some operations (password hashing), but the cost remains reasonable compared to the cost of the actual computations.
+* Sensitive data are wiped from memory when the cost remains reasonable compared to the cost of the actual computations.
 * Signatures use different code paths for verification in order to mitigate fault attacks, and check for small order nonces.